 However, plaintiffs who only seek compensation for their physical injuries and medical expenses may be selling themselves short.
 The full impact of a truck accident may not be limited to physical injuries.
 Many people also suffer from severe economic harm, such as lost income because of an inability to work.

 Many plaintiffs also suffer from emotional trauma.
 The pain and suffering that may accompany a physical injury can be significant.
 Additionally, many people suffer from nightmares, PTSD, or other forms of anguish that are difficult to measure but are valid components of a claim.
-An Altoona truck accident lawyer could help to pursue a case for proper payment.
+An Altoona truck wreck lawyer could help to pursue a case for proper payment.

 Who are the Potential Defendants in an 18-Wheeler Lawsuit?